ietf-wg-cellar/matroska-specification/overhead.md

 With all I frames, the average data is easy to compute.
 For 64kbps=8kBps we have a frame=1/20s.
 That means each frame is 400 bytes big.
 So the results are similar to 32kbps audio.

-Lacing should not be used for better seeking in the file.
+Lacing SHOULD NOT be used for better seeking in the file.
 But it is still possible for use in this particular case.

 | 1 I frame/Block per Cluster (5ms) |
 | --- |